Hungary

 The load charge is calculated on the basis of the quantity of emitted materials multiplied by the fee rate (and, in certain cases, by vulnerability and sludge disposal factors, taking into account average concentration).
 Basically, the amount of the fee payable depends on the hazard level of the emitted material (e.g. HUF 50 per kilogram for sulphur-dioxide).

-Food chain supervision fee
+Food supply chain supervision fee

 The supervision fee is payable by the following natural persons, legal persons, or unincorporated organisations: